Sharkboss18/Pirex/README.md

 Safe and secure downloads

 # Installing
 Open the SLN file with Visual Studio 2022 and .NET 4.8.
 Then create a webhook copy it and go into Form2.cs and replace the "" in the //Logger note with the webhook.
 Do the same with the report button in UserControls folder.
+If you need more help DM Shard.

 # Usage
 1. Follow installing section